wlodarcd-capgemini/awstraining-backend/README.md

 and set accordingly **AWS_KEY** and **AWS_SECRET**, same as in ```..\.aws\credentials```.

+It is all what we have to do for secrets in GitHub.

-Go to Secret Manager, copy arn of created Secret and adjust it in your code.
+Now go to AWS Secret Manager, copy arn of created Secret and adjust it in your code.
 Then enter some dummy values for created Secret.

 # Build & Deploy
 When you are done with setting up the infrastructure, please go to your fork repository, open **Actions** tab and run